publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1885d.md

     (b)

-     The report required by subsection (a) of this section shall contain—
+     The report required by subsection (a) shall contain—

         (1)